paulosalem/FGS/README.md

 FGS - Formally Guided Simulator
 ===============================================================================

-Formally Guided Simulator (FGS) source and executables.
+Formally Guided Simulator's (FGS) sources and executables.

 FGS (together with related components) is the main software produced by Paulo Salem da Silva for his doctoral thesis.
 The thesis is entitled